dustinpfister/blog_posts/_posts/threejs-face3.md

 ## 1 - What to know before you continue reading

 This is an advanced post on three.js which is a javaScript library that is used to work with things in 3d space.
 If you are new to three.js you might want to start with my [getting started post on three.js](/2018/04/04/threejs-getting-started/) first.
-As of this writing three.js is a project that is still being developed fairly fast, so version numbers are of great concern, in this post I am using [three.js 0.91.0 aka r91](https://github.com/mrdoob/three.js/tree/r91/build).

 Face3 is just one of several constructors of interest when making a custom geometry.
 Other constructors of interest are [Vector3](/2018/04/15/threejs-vector3/), and of course [Geometry](/2018/04/14/threejs-geometry/).

+### 1.1 - Version numbers Matter

+As of this writing three.js is a project that is still being developed fairly fast, so version numbers are of great concern.
+In this post I was using [three.js 0.91.0 aka r91](https://github.com/mrdoob/three.js/tree/r91/build) when I first make the source code examples, and the last version that I tested them on was r111.

 ## 2 - Basic Example of Face3